First aid tips everyone should know

 Sprains and Strains

-2. If they become drowsy or vomit, call 999 or ask someone else to do it whilst you are comforting them.
+2. If they become drowsy or vomit, call 999 or ask someone else to do it while you comfort them.

 1. Cool the burn under cold running water for at least ten minutes.

-2. After the burn has been cooled, cover it with cling film or a clean plastic bag.
+2. Cover the burn with cling film or a clean plastic bag after the burn has been cooled.

 3. If necessary, call 999 or get someone else to call them whilst you assist the injured person.

-1. If the environment is cold the person may be shivering, pale and cold to touch.
+1. If the environment is cold, the person may be shivering, pale and cold to the touch.
 They may also be disorientated.

-2. Call 999 as soon as possible, or get someone else to call them.
+2. Call 999 immediately or get someone else to call them.